Colma di Mombarone

 Colma di Mombarone (or simply Mombarone) is a mountain of the Biellese Alps, a sub-range of Pennine Alps, in northern Italy.
-It visually marks, along with Monte Gregorio on the opposite side, the entrance of the Aosta Valley from the Po plain.
+It visually marks, along with Mount Cavallaria on the opposite side, the entrance of the Aosta Valley from the Po plain.
 In 1900, a huge statue of Jesus Christ, still located there, was built on the top.

 Etymology

 The name comes from the Piedmontese language: Colma is a term used in the northern Piedmont to refer to a pass or a high place, while Mombarone is the italianisation of the piedmontese Monbaron, where mon means mount and baron means heap or pile.

 Geography

 The mountain is located between the Dora Baltea and Cervo valleys, on the border between the Province of Turin and the province of Biella, both in Piemonte region.
 Administratively it is divided between the comunes of Settimo Vittone (in the province of Turin), Donato and Graglia (both in the province of Biella).